-WordPress.org is the "Swiss Army Knife of the Internet"
+WordPress.org is the "Swiss Army Knife of the Internet

-Meanwhile, WordPress therefore, offers you unlimited possibilities and a huge community.
-60 million users have downloaded version 4.8.
-Meanwhile there are 55.000 Functionalities (plugins)which can be installed with two clicks.
-On the marketplace ThemeForest you can 11,000 design templates (themes) be purchased or at least 6.000 Themes can easily be selected inWordPress .
+Meanwhile, WordPress offers you unlimited possibilities and a huge community.
+There is a huge amount of functionality (plugins) that can be installed with two clicks.
+On the marketplace Themeforest many different design templates (themes) can be purchased, many themes can also simply be selected in WordPress.

 WordPress.org is an intuitive open source software - Free trial

-- Step 1: Login
+- Step 1: Log in

-WordPress.com is software for non-technical
+WordPress.com is software for non-technical people

-Caution: Danger of confusion!
+Attention: Danger of confusion!

 WordPress with BuddyPress is a social media solution

-WordPress is exactly what you want.
+WordPress is exactly what you want

 WordPress is not for everyone

-WordPress will break the 50 percent
+WordPress will crack the 50 percent